-Extension objects are not initially bound to an application.
-Using db.init_app, the app gets configured for the extension.
-No application-specific state is stored on the extension object, so one extension object can be used for multiple apps.
+Using this design pattern, no application-specific state is stored on the extension object, so one extension object can be used for multiple apps.
 For more information about the design of extensions refer to Flask Extension Development.

 So to use such an application you then have to create the application first.
 Here an example run.py file that runs such an application:

 from yourapplication import create_app app = create_app('/path/to/config.cfg') app.run()